godotengine/godot-docs/classes/class_control.rst

 - :ref:`bool<class_bool>` **_has_point** **(** :ref:`Vector2<class_Vector2>` position **)** |virtual| |const|

 Virtual method to be implemented by the user.
-Returns whether the given ``point`` is inside this control.
+Returns whether the given ``position`` is inside this control.

 If not overridden, default behavior is checking if the point is within control's Rect.